ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 A git branch is simply a divergent line of development, a pointer to a different version of the codebase.

-Create a new branch where you´ll add your changes.
+Create a new branch where you´ll make your changes.
 Give it a suggestive name, related to what the pull request intends to fix:

 ```bash